-The estate tax rate in Minnesota ranges from 12% to 16%.
-In 2018, it applies to estates worth more than $2.4 million.
+The estate tax rate in Minnesota ranges from 13% to 16%.
+In 2024, it applies to estates worth more than $3 million.
 This guide gives a full explanation of the estate tax in Minnesota, so you know what to expect when estate planning.
-If you think you’ll need help, you might consider working with a financial advisor.
-SmartAsset’s financial advisor matching tool can match you with an advisor who meets your needs.
+If you think you’ll need help, you may want to consider working with a financial advisor.

 Minnesota Estate Tax Exemption

-The threshold for the estate tax in Minnesota is $2.4 million in 2018.
-That is scheduled to increase to $2.7 million for 2019 and $3 million for 2020 and after.
+The threshold for the estate tax in Minnesota is $3 million in 2024.
 Any wealth below the exemption is not taxed by the state.
 Wealth above that mark is taxed in a series of progressive brackets.

 Minnesota Estate Tax Rate